Because Your Data, Is Your Data.

 - All risks documents within our incident management system, all high and medium risk vulnerabilities remediated prior to release

-- Third party penetration tests on every major release, at least annually
+- Third party penetration tests at least annually

 Backup and Recovery